-When it comes to smaller secured loans, instead of land equity Jacaranda Finance prefers a vehicle as a form of collateral.
+When it comes to smaller secured loans, Jacaranda Finance prefers a vehicle, instead of land equity, as a form of collateral.

 Using land as collateral to build or fix up a house

-If you need a loan greater than $15,000 exploring a construction loan may be the right choice for you.
-Some lenders will approve a construction loan with land equity (or secured loan ) dependant upon how the land values up during the loan process.
+If you need a loan greater than $15,000, exploring a construction loan may be the right choice for you.
+Some lenders will approve a construction loan with land equity (or secured loan) dependent upon how the land values up during the loan process.